Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 The Store, Bedford

 Introducing the first zero waste shop in Bedford: The Store is proud to celebrate its home town.
-They do this by partnering with companies who stock local produce and promoting local brands.
+They do this by partnering with companies that stock local produce and promoting local brands.
 This beautiful shop stocks a huge variety of edible and practical refills and proponents of the ‘5 Rs’ philosophy: Refuse, Reduce, Reuse, Recycle, Rot.

 Resource General Store, Norwich